Enter your E-mail Address

 The isolation also means that facts about Australia or news about it do not come up too often in the media.
 Or when they do, it is about something unusual.

-This is why I have compiled some handy and interesting information about the land down under.
+This is why we have compiled some handy and interesting information about the land down under.

 australian beaches 4